• Born on April 17th

 sandy joined Watsi on April 23rd, 2016.
-Six years ago, sandy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. sandy's most recent donation supported Lek, a loving mom and grandma from Cambodia, to fund retina detachment surgery so she can see well again.
+Seven years ago, sandy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. sandy's most recent donation supported Brighton, a 4-year-old boy from Kenya, to fund debridement and skin grafting.